Buying Men’s Shoes – by Jim Edwards, an Experienced Master Shoe Fitter

 c) Finally and very rarely, the manufacturer or distributor could mislabel the shoes.
 Therefore, always try on both shoes!
 Then watch carefully to make certain the salesman puts the correct shoes into the box.
 It’s smart to again check the shoes and sizes to make certain you are getting the correct shoes!

 3) Not being able to return uncomfortable shoes.
 Before buying, ask your salesman if they allow returns for full cash refund! – Then verify it from the store.
 This can usually be found on the back of a receipt.
 A) Will the store allow return of shoes if they are in new condition?
 B) How long do you have to return them?
 If they won’t allow a return, if becomes a gamble.
 I’m not a gambler, so wouldn’t buy from that store.
+You can also try selling the shoes on the Selling apps if the store does not seem to take back the item.
+Consider all your options before you proceed to make a purchase.

 4) Not trying out your shoes before venturing out to an important event.
 Wear your new shoes on carpet at home for an hour or so before venturing out of the house.
 You can’t return shoes that you’ve worn or ruined, so first make certain they’re comfortable.